meaniebeanie22/meaniebeanie22.github.io/chapters/i-go-to-bristol.md

 title: Chapter
 ---
 ## Short summary
+#### Events:
+1. The Hispanola is bought and fitted
+2. LJS interacted with by Squire Trelawney
+3. Hands hired
+4. Inn repaired
+5. The rest head to Bristol

+#### Analysis:
+This chapter sets up the events of the second part of the story, with the shi[p that the rest takes part on being purchased, fited, and manned.
+This chapter serves to introduce Long John Silver, and he is referenced throughout the rest of the book.
+This chapter also serves to introduce the intermediary setting of Bristol, which they are in only for a short time, but that time is what resuolts in the whole catastrophy that becomes the mutiny.

 ## Annotated chapter
 IT was longer than the squire imagined ere we were ready for the sea,